NJ1219/PyViz-Project/README.md

 #### Average House Value per Year

-In this section, I wanted to determine the average house value per year.
+In this section, it was required to determine the average house value per year.
 An investor may want to understand better the sales price of the rental property over time.
 For example, a customer will want to know if they should expect an increase or decrease in the property value over time so they can determine how long to hold the rental property.
-I visualized the `average_house_value` per year as a bar chart.
+The visualization of the `average_house_value` per year as a bar chart was made.

 1. Calculated the mean `average_house_value` for each year.